Out-of-Equilibrium Dynamics and Excess Volatility in Firm Networks: A Fully Consistent Approach

 Finally, for numerical purposes, it is convenient to rescale new prices $p_i(t+1)$ by the new wage $p_0(t+1)$ to avoid exponential growth (or decay) of prices induced by inflation (or deflation), effectively measuring prices in units of wages.
-We therefore set:

-[Note that profits and savings should also be appropriately rescaled, when necessary, e.g. $S(t+1) \to S(t+1)/p_0(t+1)$, etc.]
+We therefore set:\footnote{Note that profits and savings should also be appropriately rescaled, when necessary, e.g. $S(t+1) \to S(t+1)/p_0(t+1)$, etc.}

 This concludes the third and last epoch of the time step.
-The process is then repeated at time $t+1$, with productions $\pi_i(t+1)$ and prices $p_i(t+1)$.
+The process is then repeated at time $t+1$, with productions $y_i(t+1)$ and prices $p_i(t+1)$.

 To close the model, we now need to specify how firms estimate their future profits/losses and excess/deficit production.
 The behaviour of households must also be spelled out, to allow for the determination of the demand of goods and the supply of labour.